Sunday, 22 December 2024

 On 29 November, Members of Parliament will once again discuss the question of assisted suicide.
 This will be, since 1936, Parliament’s thirteenth attempt to change the law.
 On each of the twelve occasions so far attempts to legalise assisted suicide have been decisively rejected.

 In the Bible, Elijah, in a moment of depression, prayed “I have had enough, take my life” (1 Kings 19.4).
-Solomon, in his weary search for meaning, reached a point where he “hated life” (Ecclesiastes 2.17).
+Solomon, in his weary search for meaning, reached a point where everything seemed pointless and he “hated life” (Ecclesiastes 2.17).
 And Jonah got so ticked off with God that he ranted “It would be better for me to die than to live” (Jonah 4.8).

 I would think, in our very worst moments, if we’re honest, many of us may have wondered about suicide, but most of us dismiss the idea very quickly.
 Knowing we are at the end of life, and feeling that the end will be protracted and undignified, it must be tempting to entertain the thought a bit longer.